• Publish Smarter

 You’ll leave with an overview of the publishing process

-Welcome to the first CUNY Publishing Institute
+Welcome to the CUNY Publishing Institute

 WHO SHOULD APPLY?